 An IRS audit can be a very frightening and stressful situation.
 Knowing the IRS wants to take a second, closer look at your tax return, whether it is the entire return or just a portion of it, such as expenses claimed for meals, entertainment or travel, can be a very nerve-racking experience.

-As tax attorneys in Houston and as former IRS attorneys, we see and have seen it all.
+As tax attorneys in San Antonio and as former IRS attorneys, we see and have seen it all.